“A fabulous, feminine force”

 At the 2017 Multicultural Awards for Excellence, alongside three SBS reporters, Dorcas was recognised for her work as Founder/Producer and Presenter of OATV.
 Her Media Award from the Victorian Multicultural Commission acknowledges “outstanding reporting on issues of importance to diverse communities and reporting which contributes to Victoria’s cross cultural understanding” (VMC).

 Her work exceeds the African Australian community.
-In her role as Project Officer for Multicultural Arts Victoria, she recently worked on Mapping Melbourne - a two week long program that celebrates contemporary Asian Australian art.
+In her role as Producer and Cultural Agency Manager at Multicultural Arts Victoria, she worked on Mapping Melbourne - a two week long program that celebrates contemporary Asian Australian art.
 Dorcas programmed Emerge in Yarra, a festival that celebrates the dynamic cultures that inform our diverse society through art.